nathanielknight/wondrous-bingball/README.md

 this will put distributable binaries in `./target/release`.

-You may also have to distribute the SDL2 libary (as `SDL2.dll` or `SDL1.so`) along with the binary (the game may not run if the library isn't there in its directory).
+You may also have to distribute the SDL2 library (as `SDL2.dll` or `SDL1.so`) along with the binary (the game may not run if the library isn't there in its directory).
 You can download that file [here](https://www.libsdl.org/download-2.0.php).